icis4/yat/YAT/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

    > System display scaling other than 100% (96 DPI) results in minor distortions on Win 7 and
      before (bugs #85, #235, #375) and some blurring on Win 8 and above (feat. reqs. #310 and #360).
      The latter will be fixed with upgrading to .NET 4.7+ (feature request #229).
-   > System errors are output in local language, even though YAT is all-English (bug #66).
+   > System error messages are output in local language, even though YAT is all-English (bug #66).
    > Tool strip combo box slightly flickers when updating item list, e.g. [Find Pattern] (bug #402).
    > Combo box cannot restore some corner-case cursor positions (bug #403).
    > Combo box text is compared case insensitively against item list, e.g. "aa" is changed to "AA"